joshfrench/om-wiki-fork/Advanced-Tutorial.md

 cursors are like cursors but they have the novel propery of representing an identity in the application state that you can *observe*.
-Observation is similar to React event handlers - there is no need to worry about observing multiple nor is there any concern about needing to unobserve.
-Reference cursors fully support the Om state management model - time travel properties are fully preserved.
+Observation is similar to React event handlers - there is no need to worry about observing multiple times nor is there any concern about needing to unobserve.
+Reference cursors fully support the Om state management model - time travel properties are preserved.

-Using ref cursors is simply and natural and allows components to be organized around a shared API they can simply call out to.
+Using reference cursors is simply and natural and allows components to be organized around a shared API they can simply call out to.

-For example suppose we want a logical collection from a vector in our app state we can now write an api for it using reference cursors:
+For example suppose we want a logical collection from a vector in our app state.
+We can now write an API for it using reference cursors:

 ```cljs
 (def app-state